 - Open the note with the image it and tap on the image.

 - In the top right corner, click the three-dot menu and select the “Grab Image Text” option.

 - Google Keep Notes adds the text from the image into the note itself for future reference.

 Export notes from Google Keep Notes to Google Drive:

 - There are two main ways to do this.
 One is in the app and the other is on the web version of Google Drive.

 - The app version is easier.
 Long-press a note from the main page and click the three-dot menu at the top.
-There is an option to copy to Google Drive.
+There is an option to copy to Google Docs.
 Click it and wait for the process to complete.

 - The other way is a little more complicated, but it lets you inject information from a note into a Google Doc.
 Open a Google Doc in your computer’s web browser.
 There should be a Google Keep icon in the right margin.
 Click it.